Karna98/django-project/Django_REST_Framework_Notes.md

     | */opinions/{**id**}/topic* | GET | Display topic related to opinion with ID = `id` |

     We are going to set base URL as ***apix/***.
 So every URL will look like ***/apix/endpoint_described_above***.
-    Since we have defined what will be our endpoints and urls, lets proceed with coding
+    Since we have defined what will be our endpoints and urls, lets proceed with coding.
-2.
+2. Create new file **urls.py** and **serializers.py** in **apix**.
+    ```
+    - urls.py
+        1. In this file we will list all endpoints.
+    - serializers.py
+        1. In this file we will defined serialization and validation of objects(data) to be send as response or received over request.
+        2. Serialization means converting object to JSON format and Deserialization is vice versa of Serialization.
+    ```